Spatial Data Science Applied: ArcPy & Scikit learn for predicting Hotel Room prices.

 4 – Machine Learning modelling

-We decided to implement a linear and tree modelling algorithms, Elastic Net from Scikit learn and XGBoost.
-For assessing the different models we split the dataset in 70% training set and 30% test set.
+We decided to implement linear and tree modeling algorithms, Elastic Net from Scikit learn and XGBoost.
+For assessing the different models we split the dataset into 70% training set and 30% test set.
 Our main goal is not to get the greatest accuracy but to be able to create a model reproducible via an ArcGIS Python Toolbox.

-After running several models we conclude that XGBoost is the one that better predicts the hotel room prices so this is the one which we finally will be using to deploy the tool.
+After running several models we conclude that XGBoost is the one that better predicts the hotel room prices so this is the one that we finally will be using to deploy the tool.

 - RMSE for train data: $20.5